p1ngul1n0/blackbird/README.md

 ```

 ## NEWS❗
-Blackbird is now available to use online https://blackbird-osint.herokuapp.com/
+Blackbird is now available for use online https://blackbird-osint.herokuapp.com/

 ## Setup